MGeo: Multi-Modal Geographic Pre-Training Method: Introduction

-Recent literature on natural language processing~(NLP) as well as IR shows a flourishing advancement of pre-trained models~(PTMs), notably in semantic textual similarity~(STS) and open-domain question answering~(QA)~\cite{10.1145/3404835.3463034, 10.1145/3404835.3462804, karpukhin-etal-2020-dense}.
-Since continued self-supervised training on domain-specific corpus is shown to be effective for PTMs~\cite{gururangan-etal-2020-dont}, various domain-adaptation methods have lately been proposed to inject the geographic knowledge based on geo-related textual data and relevant user behavioral data~\cite{10.1145/3534678.3539021, liu-etal-2021-geo-bert, 10.1145/3459637.3481924, DBLP:journals/corr/abs-2203-08565}.
-Although better at capturing the semantic similarity than the generic PTMs, these methods can barely make use of the more important circumstantial \textit{geographic context}~(GC), \textit{i.e.}, the diverse geographic objects and their relationships from the geographic information system~(GIS) detailed in \textsc{Definition}~\ref{def:gc}.
-Specifically, the geographic objects consist of roads represented as \textit{lines} and regions of interest~(ROIs) represented as \textit{polygons}, the relationship includes \textit{near}, \textit{covered}, and their \textit{relative position}.
+Recent literature on natural language processing~(NLP) as well as IR shows a flourishing advancement of pre-trained language models~(PLMs), notably in semantic textual similarity~(STS) and open-domain question answering~(QA)~\cite{10.1145/3404835.3463034, 10.1145/3404835.3462804, karpukhin-etal-2020-dense}.
+Continued self-supervised training on domain-specific corpus is shown to be effective for adapting generic PLMs to other domains~\cite{gururangan-etal-2020-dont}.
+To improve the capability of PLMs for tasks in LBS, various methods have lately been proposed to inject geographic knowledge based on textual data related to geography and user behavioral data~\cite{10.1145/3534678.3539021, liu-etal-2021-geo-bert, 10.1145/3459637.3481924, DBLP:journals/corr/abs-2203-08565}.
+Although these methods are better at capturing semantic similarity than generic PLMs for query-POI matching, they can barely make use of the more important circumstantial \textit{geographic context}~(GC), \textit{i.e.}, the diverse geographic objects and their correlations from the geographic information system~(GIS)~(detailed in \textsc{Definition}~\ref{def:gc}).
+Specifically, the geographic objects consist of roads represented as \textit{lines} and regions of interest~(ROIs) represented as \textit{polygons}, the correlations include \textit{near}, \textit{covered}, and their \textit{relative position}.